royertiago/porrinha/makefile_conventions.md

 as dependencies of `p`,
 without exposing them to the external world through `obj`, and have the top makefile correctly link them together.
+`test/makefile.mk` does this.
+That makefile handles a list of unit tests contained in object files that must be linked to a specific object file that contains a special `main` function.
+The object files in that subdirectory are not added to `obj`, only to `src` and `dep`.
+Then, we makes the program `test/test` depend on this object files so that they are correctly linked.

 [`player_list/makefile.mk`]: player_list/makefile.mk